-Roderic Ivan Pettigrew, PhD, MD, is the Robert A. Welch Professor of Medicine, CEO of Engineering Health (EnHealth) and inaugural dean of the School of Engineering Medicine at Texas A&M University, which offers the ENMED program with Houston Methodist Hospital where he is Adjunct Professor of Nanomedicne and Radiology, and Affiliate Member of the Center for RNA Therapeutics.
-He was the founding Director of the US National Institute of Biomedical Imaging and Bioengineering (NIBIB) of the NIH [2002-2017], building it into the signature NIH institute for emerging medical technologies.
+Roderic Ivan Pettigrew is the Robert A. Welch Professor of Medicine, CEO of Engineering Health (EnHealth) and inaugural dean of the School of Engineering Medicine at Texas A&M University, which offers the ENMED program with Houston Methodist Hospital where he is Adjunct Professor of Nanomedicine and Radiology and Affiliate Member of the Center for RNA Therapeutics.
+He was the founding Director of the U.S. National Institute of Biomedical Imaging and Bioengineering (NIBIB) of the NIH (2002-2017), building it into the signature NIH institute for emerging medical technologies.
 New programs included the Quantum Grants to fund long-term high impact research to solve major medical or healthcare problems and achieve “medical moonshots,” the HHMI-NIBIB Interfaces Program to develop formal interdisciplinary graduate training programs at universities, and the recent Trailblazer Award to stimulate young investigators to pursue transformative innovations – now a highly sought prestigious award.
-He established research programs in (1) noninvasive therapies, (2) drug and gene delivery systems, (3) low-cost devices, (4) point-of-care technologies, (5) regenerative medicine, (6) wireless technologies for healthy independent living and telehealth.
-With NIBIB as the lead Institute, the biomedical component of the US National Robotics Initiative was developed.
-Dr Pettigrew also called for the development of cuffless blood pressure technologies as an international grand challenge issued jointly by NIBIB and India’s Department of Science and Technology, stimulating a new field that has seen continued academic and commercial development.
+He established research programs in (1) noninvasive therapies, (2) drug and gene delivery systems, (3) low-cost devices, (4) point-of-care technologies, (5) regenerative medicine, and (6) wireless technologies for healthy independent living and telehealth.
+With NIBIB as the lead Institute, the biomedical component of the U.S. National Robotics Initiative was developed.
+Pettigrew also called for the development of cuffless blood pressure technologies as an international grand challenge issued jointly by NIBIB and India’s Department of Science and Technology, stimulating a new field that has seen continued academic and commercial development.

-His newest undertaking is EnHealth, the world’s first initiative to holistically integrate engineering into all of the colleges of a university that are a part of the health care enterprise.
+His newest undertaking is EnHealth, the world’s first initiative to holistically integrate engineering into all of the colleges of a university that are a part of the healthcare enterprise.
 ENMED is the first constituent initiative, creating a new school that integrates engineering into medical training to develop a new kind of innovation-minded physician, or Physicianeer, who invents solutions to healthcare problems.
-Of note, an invention is required of each ENMED graduate who will earn both MD and Engineering Master’s degrees in 4years.
+Of note, an invention is required of each ENMED graduate who will earn both M.D. and Engineering Master’s degrees in four years.

 Pettigrew is an alumnus of the 1967 International Science and Engineering Fair.